niku1991/bitget-trading-bot/README.md

 ```

 The bot will:
-1. Automatically find the correct API endpoints
+1. Test connectivity to Bitget's API servers
+2. Find a working API endpoint if the default one has changed
-2. Test your API credentials
+3. Test your API credentials
-3. Connect to Bitget and check account balance
+4. Connect to Bitget and check account balance
-4. Apply risk filters to determine which trades to execute
+5. Apply risk filters to determine which trades to execute
-5. Place entry, take-profit, and stop-loss orders for filtered trades
+6. Place entry, take-profit, and stop-loss orders for filtered trades
-6. Monitor positions continuously and provide updates
+7. Monitor positions continuously and provide updates
-7. Alert you when positions approach the 24-hour time limit
+8. Alert you when positions approach the 24-hour time limit

 To stop the bot, press `Ctrl+C`.